 |3.
 Earn a PHD or PsyD||View Programs||2-4 Additional Years||Online or Campus|

 Psychologist Supervised Work Experience and Examination Process in Idaho

-While you are studying for you PhD or PsyD in psychology or a closely related subject such as educational psychology you must also begin gaining hours of supervised work experience.
+While you are studying for you Ph.D. or PsyD in psychology or a closely related subject such as educational psychology you must also begin gaining hours of supervised work experience.
 You can start work experience after you have completed one year of your degree program.
-In order to qualify for licensure you will need to reach of total of 1000 hours of supervised experience and this must be done within two years of receiving your degree.
+In order to qualify for licensure, you will need to reach a total of 1000 hours of supervised experience and this must be done within two years of receiving your degree.

 Note: For detailed information about how to earn a psychology license in Idaho, please see the Idaho Board of Psychology overview of licensure as a psychologist.

 What Can I Do with a PsyD vs a PhD in the State of Idaho?

 After you have achieved your doctorate degree you are then eligible to proceed with your application for licensure and practice as a psychologist.
 The distinct differences between a PhD and a PsyD mean the degrees graduates will be presented with noticeably differing career options.
 Typically after graduating a PsyD student will move into a highly clinical career with lots of patient contact.
 While this career option is also available to a PhD student they also have the additional option of working in research or teaching.